kaw393939/legsontheground.com/content/pages/home.md

 ---
-title: "Puerto Rico Relocation & Property Services | Legs on the Ground"
+title: "Puerto Rico Home Scouting & Real Estate Support | Legs on the Ground"
-description: "Complete Puerto Rico relocation services: property scouting, arrival assistance, government transactions, and ongoing property management.
-From finding your dream property to settling in seamlessly."
+description: "Puerto Rico home scouting for buyers: detailed video tours, neighborhood intel, and offer-ready due diligence so you can buy with confidence from the mainland."
 layout: "home"
 page_id: "home"

 # Hero Section
 hero:
-  title: "Your Puerto Rico Dream Home Awaits"
+  title: "Your Eyes, Ears, and Legs in Puerto Rico"
-  subtitle: "Professional property scouting, seamless arrival support, and ongoing management.
-Skip the stress, skip the mistakes - we've got you covered from day one."
+  subtitle: "Buying a home or investing from the mainland?
+We provide on-the-ground video tours, neighborhood insights, and buyer-focused analysis so you can make confident decisions remotely."
   image: "images/hero/hero-main.jpg"
-  image_alt: "Luxury beachfront property in Puerto Rico at golden hour sunset, showcasing comprehensive relocation and property services"
+  image_alt: "Puerto Rico home scouting with detailed video walkthrough tours and neighborhood insights"
   cta_primary:
     text: "Find My Dream Home"
     url: "#contact"